Course of Study

 PreACT 8/9 The PreACT 8/9 is a required test for all WCA freshmen and helps identify areas for improvement in preparation for college entrance exams.

 PreACT Like the PreACT 8/9, the PreACT is also a preparatory test for the ACT.
 All WCA sophomores are required to take the PreACT and participate in practice sessions provided by WCA faculty prior to test administration.
+Students taking the PreACT and ACT at WCA also benefit from online preparatory programs and materials offered to students and used by faculty during practice sessions.

 American College Test (ACT) As a requirement for graduation, all juniors at WCA must take the ACT (American College Test), which is the most widely used college entrance test in the United States.
-WCA’s average composite scores exceed state and national average scores.
+WCA’s average composite scores regularly exceed state and national average scores.

 *Scholastic Aptitude Test (SAT) Virtually all colleges in the U.S. accept both ACT and SAT scores; therefore, we do not require students to take the SAT.
 Some students may benefit by taking both tests.
 Resources are available for those students electing to take the SAT.